T'ai Chi Chuan: beginners

 What will we cover?

-The course will cover movements of the Tai Chi long form with a focus on the first section of the hand form.
-Additional warms up and Chi Kung exercises will be introduced.
+The course will cover the movement sequence of the first section of the Yang-style Tai Chi form, warm up and Chi Kung exercises.

 What will I achieve?